DengZhirui/MIMICS-Diversification/README.md

 ## Description of the dataset

 Since the document from the same URL contains different content for different queries, following the strategy in [LiEGe](https://dl.acm.org/doi/abs/10.1145/3477495.3532067), doc-id is named with *query*-number.
+We filter out the queries with less than 10 intents since the maximum number of documents in each query is 10.

 - `query2intents.json`: The mapping from query to potential user intents, {query: [intents, intents, ...]}.
 Each candidate answers in MIMICS for a queryclarification pair is considered as a potential user intents.
 - `query2qid.json`: The mapping from query to query id, {query: qid}.